DragencryptedSE/JozeniDS-2.0/README.md

 # JozeniDS 2.0
-Data serializer created using Roblox Studio.
-The goal is to save everything under a single folder.
-Version 2.0 is aimed for hardcore games that rely on objects with matching names.
+A folder based Data Store script aimed to be useful for in-depth hardcore experiences.

+## Description
+It scans Instances under a folder, then serializes it to be stored into a Data Store.

 # Saving Features
-- Object attributes.
+- Can save attributes.
-- All insertable objects from Roblox Studio's Insert Object widget.
-Everything, including scripts and meshparts, not kidding.
+- Capable of saving any Instance from Roblox Studio's Insert Object widget.
+Everything, including scripts, meshparts.
 - Ability to manipulate data with ease, especially if using a DataStore editor plugin.
 - Auto saving, but is not recommended because of DataStore throttling (may cause data losses).
 - Offline data testing supported.